ernestgwilsonii/markdownlint-mcp/PLAN.md

 - ✅ MD023 - Headings must start at the beginning of the line
 - ✅ MD026 - Trailing punctuation in heading
 - ✅ MD027 - Multiple spaces after blockquote symbol
+- ✅ MD030 - Spaces after list markers
 - ✅ MD031 - Fenced code blocks should be surrounded by blank lines
 - ✅ MD032 - Lists should be surrounded by blank lines
+- ✅ MD034 - Bare URL used
+- ✅ MD037 - Spaces inside emphasis markers
+- ✅ MD038 - Spaces inside code span elements
+- ✅ MD039 - Spaces inside link text
 - ✅ MD040 - Fenced code blocks should have a language specified
 - ✅ MD047 - Files should end with a single newline character
+- ✅ MD049 - Emphasis style
+- ✅ MD050 - Strong style
+- ✅ MD051 - Link fragments should be valid
+- ✅ MD052 - Reference links and images should use a label that is defined
+- ✅ MD053 - Link and image reference definitions should be needed
+- ✅ MD054 - Link and image style

-This means we need to implement support for **47 additional rules** to achieve complete coverage.
+This means we need to implement support for **21 additional rules** to achieve complete coverage.

 #### Rules By Category